badouralix/coding-best-practices/README.md

 1. There are no bugs, only unintended features.

+## Development

+1. Just commit garbage without proofreading it, thanks to [github suggested changes](https://github.blog/changelog/2018-10-16-suggested-changes/) reviewers will take care of fixing it.

 ## Formatting

 1. The golden rule is that new is always better, no need to stick to the existing text formatting